-Questions like – what do they measure, how do they differ and how can I use them are too common.
-So to set the record straight or simply remind you, here is an overview of lead and cycle time.
+Questions like – what do they measure, how do they differ, and how can I use them are too common.
+So to set the record straight or to simply remind you, here is an overview of the throughput metrics.

-What is lead and cycle time?
+What are lead and cycle times?

-Let’s begin with the definitions:
+Let’s begin with the definitions of two Kanban metrics:

-Teams can choose two ways when monitoring lead and cycle time – they could follow the overall average changes or compare averages from different time periods (for example iterations).
+Teams can choose two ways to monitor the Kanban metrics – they could follow the overall average changes or compare averages from different time periods (for example iterations).
 If nothing else changes, an increase in either of the metrics could signal a new roadblock or issues in the later project phases.
 And a sudden decline could mean tasks are of a smaller size, or the process has become more effective.

 How to use lead and cycle time?

 Lead time tracks the whole process from the initial request to the product delivery.
-This includes requirement gathering, analysis and product shipment.
-Meaning you have a good idea on how long the production of an average item is going to take and can give clients a more accurate guess on delivery.
+This includes requirement gathering, analysis, and product shipment.
+Meaning you have a good idea of how long the production of an average item is going to take and can give clients a more accurate guess on delivery.
 For example, if your average product lead time is 2 weeks and you get a more complicated order, you can safely say the delivery will take longer.
 How much longer, that depends on your process, but at least you can manage client expectations right out of the gate.

-Lastly, using a combination of both metrics, allows the team to react to changes and adapt more quickly.
+Lastly, using a combination of both Kanban metrics, allows the team to react to changes and adapt more quickly.
 For example, if a team notices a sudden increase in cycle time, it is safe to assume that the lead time will also grow.
 However, for clients with sensitive delivery dates, the team can then take action to fast-track other processes outside manufacturing.
 Thus, still managing to deliver the end result in a timely manner.
 Moreover, such efforts could lead to finding and applying completely new ways of optimizing the process.

 Evolution into actionable Agile metrics